kalapyha/brain-games/README.md

 2. run *make publish*
 3. run *npm link*
 3. run *make start* or run *brain-games*
-4. Chose game from the list below and play
+4. Chose game from the list below and have fun :)

 List of the available games below: